jstowers/Angular2/README.md

 When Ang2 sees a temporary, local variable set to "ngForm", it will automatically apply set it to the ngControl directive for that `<input>` field.

+When testing, the change event is triggered by pressing 'Tab'.